CG-SHOP/pyutils24/README.md

 ## Changelog

+* **1.0.2:** The previous workaround could lead to excessive memory usage.
+Changed quadtree implementation to keep large elements on higher levels even if the node is full.
+Gives a warning in this case.
 * **1.0.1:** Only giving a warning if a node cannot be split instead of throwing an exception.
 [Issue #1](https://github.com/CG-SHOP/pyutils24/issues/1)
 * **1.0.0:** Initial release